There are many ways that Anawim can support you to move forward with your life as you approach the final stages of your journey with us.

 This includes offering valuable opportunities to complete courses, gain new skills or take part in peer support, volunteering or work experience to help you to realise your potential.

 Our aim is to work with you towards your goals.
-Whether that is to become more financially independent, in control of making informed, positive decisions, or simply to progress towards reaching your hopes and ambitions.
+Whether that is to become more financially independent, in control of making informed, positive decisions, or simply to progress towards your hopes and ambitions.

 Support throughout your journey